The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Non-regular Model

 \subsection{Direct Coding Theorem}

-Like in Sec.~\ref{subsec:regular_ach}, we use quantization, Berger-Tung compression-decompression, and then estimation of the source.
+Like in Sec.~\ref{subsec:regular_ach}, we use quantization, Berger-Tung compression-decompression, and then estimating the source.
 Conditions for the quantization are the following:

-Remaining steps are the same as Sec.~\ref{subsec:regular_ach} except for the estimation step.
-Midrange estimator will be used to estimate the source since it is optimal in several cases with bounded support \cite{NeymanP1928, Rider1957, ArceF1988}.
-Furthermore, it is more efficient than sample mean in many cases such as the cosine, parabolic, rectangular, and inverted parabolic distributions \cite{Rider1957}.
+The remaining steps are the same as Sec.~\ref{subsec:regular_ach} except for the estimation step.
+The midrange estimator will be used to estimate the source since it is optimal in several cases with bounded supports \cite{NeymanP1928, Rider1957, ArceF1988}.
+Furthermore, it is more efficient than the sample mean in many cases such as the cosine, parabolic, rectangular, and inverted parabolic distributions \cite{Rider1957}.

 \begin{theorem}[Achievability of non-regular CEO problem] For $r \ge 1$,

 where $K_U, \delta_U$ are from the definition of $\mathcal{S}_{\textsf{n-reg}}$. \end{theorem} \begin{IEEEproof} As mentioned, the CEO estimates $X$ by sample midrange estimator, i.e.,